Selim Benachour: Out on loan from PSG

-He was given twice on loan from Paris Saint-Germain to Martigues in 2002 and Troyes in 2003.
-He was sent to Championnat de France amateur (4th tier) club Martigues on a season long loan spell.
+He was given twice on loan from Paris Saint-Germain to Martigues in 2001–2002 and Troyes in 2003.
+He was sent to French Division 2 club Martigues on a season long loan spell.
 He played regularly for the Martigues first team, scoring one goal in 28 appearances.
 Next season he was sent on loan to Ligue 2 side ES Troyes AC, who had just narrowly avoided bankruptcy and were just trying to survive for the time being.
 Benachour had trouble getting into their team, making 9 appearances over the season, scoring twice.

 Vitoria

 In 2005, he left France and moved to Portugal, signing with Vitória Guimarães, where he enjoyed one successful season at the club.

 Rubin Kazan

 The next season, he signed a contract with the Russian side Rubin Kazan, where he played for two seasons and appeared in 23 league matches, scoring 3 goals.
 He was in Kazan's 2006 La Manga Cup winning squad.